StefanSmith/your-code-as-a-crime-scene-tools/README.md

 The higher the average number of commits, the more we can rely on the reported % to inform our expectations about the future degree of coupling between these files.

+By default, coupling analysis only considers changes within the same commit.
+For cross-repository analysis, you can instead consider changes within a given time frame (in days).
+Specify a number of days using the optional `couplingDays` parameter.

 ### `authors`
 For each file, prints the number of unique authors.